-Crossing: 2/10 His set pieces, crossing and general accuracy from dead balls are nothing special.
+His set-pieces, crossing and general accuracy from dead balls are nothing special.
 They rarely make contact with the intended target, but the system should limit his crossing to a minimum.

 Bragança’s dribbling has room for improvement, but his locomotion is the real necessity for a regista like him, as it does not seem like the 17-year-old will become a mezz’alla or forward.
 Even though he may find himself positioned as a second striker due to man marking duties, it is clear as day his best position is as a midfielder who operates in the first or second third, so it isn’t a necessary category for him to improve in given his profile.

 Tactical Adherence: 10/10